JinxKing/SIAT/README.md

 ```

 ## apk
-We have uploaded some datasets in this folder with a description file.
+In the apk directory，there are some typical apps in our analysis with a description file.